ArielDrabkin/Solar-Panel-Detector/README.md

     ├── README.md          <- The top-level README for developers using this project.
-    ├── models             <- Trained and serialized models ├── notebooks          <- Jupyter notebooks.
+    ├── models             <- Trained and serialized models │   └── copy_paste-augmentation.pt
+    │   └── final-mosaic-augmentation.pt
+    │   └── mixup-augmentation.pt
+    │   └── mosaic-and-mixup-0.8-0.2-augmentation.pt
+    │   └── mosaic-augmentation.pt
+    │   └── NO-augmentation.pt
+    ├── notebooks          <- Jupyter notebooks.
+    │   └── Error Analysis.ipynb
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── final model training results        <- Generated graphics and figures to be used in reporting │
-    ├── scripts             <- Source code for various stages of the project ├── training            <- Training code for the several experiments made and the final model training.
+    │   └── final model training results        <- Generated graphics and figures to be used in reporting ├── src             <- Source code for various stages of the project │   └── retrive_satellite_imgae.py        <- Script for obtaining satellite image for a given address │   └── Predict.py                        <- Script for predicting with the trained model on a given image │   └── main.py                            <- Script for running the application ├── training            <- Training code for the several experiments made and the final model training.
+    │   └── copy_paste-augmentation-training.ipynb
+    │   └── final-mosaic-augmentation-training.ipynb
+    │   └── mixup-augmentation-training.ipynb
+    │   └── mosaic-and-mixup-0.8-0.2-augmentation-training.ipynb
+    │   └── mosaic-augmentation-training.ipynb
+    │   └── NO-augmentation-training.ipynb
+    ├── deployment               <- Deployment code for the application as it was dep;oyed on Hugging Face Spaces.
+    │   └── examples       <- Examples of images for the application use.
+    │   └── README.md          <- The HuggingFace Space built-in README for developers using this project.
+    │   └── detector.pt        <- The trained model for the application.
+    │   └── requirements.txt   <- The requirements file for deploying the application.
+    │   └── SolarPanelDetector.py   <- The script that holds the functionality of the application.
+    │   └── app.py   <- The script that runs the application.
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
-    │
-    ├── secret               <- Source code for use in this project.
+    ├── secret               <- Secterkeys for use in this project.

 --------